-Taiwan president wins by landslide in stinging rebuke to China
+Taiwan president wins landslide victory in stark rebuke to China

 Speaking in Taipei, the capital, Lin said she had voted for Tsai.
 “She is the best among all the candidates to protect our democracy,” Lin added.

-Sam Chan, 30, who immigrated to Taiwan from Hong Kong in 2014 over fears of China’s growing control there, said Tsai was the best to protect Taiwan.

-“I immigrated to Taiwan to escape from the Communist Party, so I won’t vote for pro-China political parties.”

-Reporting by Yimou Lee and Meg Shen; Additional reporting by Felice Wu, and by James Pomfret in Kaohsiung; Writing by Ben Blanchard; Editing by Clarence Fernandez, Shri Navaratnam and Frances Kerry
+Reporting by Yimou Lee and Meg Shen; Additional reporting by Felice Wu, and by James Pomfret in Kaohsiung; Writing by Ben Blanchard; Editing by Clarence Fernandez, Shri Navaratnam, Frances Kerry and Alexander Smith